JetBrains/intellij-plugin-verifier/README.md

 ## Integration

-The most straightforward way of integrating the Plugin Verifier with your project is using the Gradle IntelliJ Plugin, which provides [`runPluginVerifier`](https://plugins.jetbrains.com/docs/intellij/tools-gradle-intellij-plugin.html#tasks-runpluginverifier) configurable task.
+The most straightforward way of integrating the Plugin Verifier with your project is using dedicated Gradle task:

+- IntelliJ Platform Gradle Plugin (2.x): [`verifyPlugin`](https://plugins.jetbrains.com/docs/intellij/tools-intellij-platform-gradle-plugin-tasks.html#verifyPlugin)
+- Gradle IntelliJ Plugin (1.x): [`runPluginVerifier`](https://plugins.jetbrains.com/docs/intellij/tools-gradle-intellij-plugin.html#tasks-runpluginverifier)

 If you're not using Gradle within your project, there are predefined third-party actions available in the GitHub Actions Marketplace that automate the plugin verification process.